 Dermatitis: General name for any type of skin inflammation.

 causes, and treatments of Dermatitis is available below.

 Rashes vary greatly in appearance, extent and severity depending on the underlying cause.
 Rashes can be red, white, silver and raised, bumpy or flat.
 They can appear as dots or spots or occur in a large, solid continuous area.
 Rashes can also include scaling and/or flaking off of skin cells.
-A rash of purple spots can be due to serious condition, such as meningitis or allergic ...more symptoms »
+A rash of purple spots can be due to serious condition, such as meningitis ...more symptoms »